-The path storage database can be deleted and generated again at any time, as long as the Service and Support plan option is active.
+To perform a new verification, the path storage database can be deleted and generated again at any time, as long as the Active plan option is valid.

-Note: Without a valid Service and Support plan it is only possible to palletize verified patterns, i.e. patterns that have a complete path storage database.
-Make sure to test all patterns before your Service and Support plan expires.
+Note: Without a valid Active plan it is only possible to palletize verified patterns, i.e. patterns that have a complete path storage database.
+Make sure to test all patterns before your Active plan expires.